 Mercury in its Hg(II) (or Hg2+) form has toxic effects on humans, but most of what humans (and other living creatures) absorb is in an organic form (organomercury) that is generated from Hg2+ by microbes in the environment.
 Methylmercury poisoning in the residents of Minamata occured as over years, they ate fish that had been bioaccumulating methylmercury, which was derived from discharged industrial waste water that fed the Minamata bay.
 The acknowledgment of the causal effect of mercury poisoning resulted in an international convention to prevent such tragedy from happening again.

-Inspired by the local needs, and research by Vanessa Lorenzo, with whom we collaborated on the Camera Obscura and the Artefacts of the Invisible, we moved forward on reporter bacteria that can detect organomercury compounds, as we could not detect Hg(II) using the mercury reporter bacteria.
+Inspired by the local needs, and research by Vanessa Lorenzo, with whom we collaborated on the Camera Obscura and the Artefacts of the Invisible, we moved forward on reporter bacteria that can detect organomercury compounds, as we could not detect Hg(II) in the soil samples provided to us from Valais by Vanessa using the mercury reporter bacteria.

 Several bacteria possess alkyl mercury lyases, a family of enzymes that removes the organic group to release Hg2+.
 MerB is adapted for cloning from GenBank Accession Number M15049.
 With the help of Prof. Jan van der Meer and Vladimir Sentchilo in his lab, we made both an eGFP reporter, as well as a luxCDABE reporter, the signal detectable as luminescence.